 Though it only opened its doors in 2016, the Dubai Opera has quickly become one of the city’s most treasured cultural jewels.

-In January 2023, there are couple of performances scheduled:
+In January 2024, there are a few performances scheduled:

-Dubai Miracle Garden, opened in 2013, is a flower garden located in the district of Dubailand.
+This flower wonderland is located in the district of Dubailand.

 The garden occupies over 72,000 square meters making it the world’s largest natural flower garden.

-In 2015, the Dubai Butterfly Garden then opened.
-It is the world’s largest and the region’s first indoor butterfly garden and sanctuary for over 15,000 butterflies from 26 species.
+This is the world’s largest and the region’s first indoor butterfly garden and sanctuary, found inside ten custom-built domes.